phalcon-orphanage/docs/en/logger-interpolation.md

 <hr/>

 ## Interpolation
 The logger also supports interpolation.
-This means that you can inject data to a message based on the needs of your application.
+There are times that you might need to inject additional text in your logging messages; text that is dynamically created by your application.
+This can be easily achieved by sending an array as the second parameter of the logging method (i.e. `error`, `info`, `alert` etc.).
+The array holds keys and values, where the key is the placeholder in the message and the value is what will be injected in the message.

+The following example demonstrates interpolation by injecting in the message the parameter "framework" and "secs".

 ```php
 <?php